 of chronic damage to the liver.
 With mild cirrhosis, the liver can make repairs

 and continue its function in the body.
 However, with more advanced cirrhosis,

 more and more scar tissues form in the liver which cause the liver to gradually

-There are many causes of cirrhosis.
-The common causes are chronic alcohol abuse, chronic viral hepatitis B or hepatitis C infection, autoimmune hepatitis, cryptogenic cirrhosis (cirrhosis due to unknown causes), and inherited disorder such as hemochromatosis (abnormal accumulation of iron) and Wilson's disease (abnormal accumulation of copper).
+The most common causes of cirrhosis are chronic alcohol abuse, chronic viral hepatitis B or hepatitis C infection, autoimmune hepatitis, cryptogenic cirrhosis (cirrhosis due to unknown causes) and inherited disorders such as hemochromatosis (abnormal accumulation of iron) and Wilson's disease (abnormal accumulation of copper).